 Florida homes that typically have these: Home built since the 1980s

-- Problem: New construction “waves.”
+New construction “waves.”
 In some homes, due to tractors driving over or improper backfilling of main drain lines, there “humps” that make the pipe look a bit like a roller coaster.
 This could cause intermittent slow drains or backups.
-It's frustrating to the owner of the home under 10 years old.
+It's frustrating for the owner of the home under 10 years old.

-- The solution: Re-routing the drain, or digging it up and replacing it.
+Re-routing the drain or digging it up and replacing it.
 Sometimes a high-pressure jetter (see below) could smooth the pipe enough whereby the flow could continue.

 We use a 5,000 GPM industrial jetter to clean build up in drain systems.
 PVC, cast iron or copper pipes can accumulate debris in your drain and cause backups and slow drains.
 We use this machine to clear all the “plaque” in your system.
 This allows for unrestricted flow of sewage to the city sewer or septic tank.
 This is usually a 4-6 hour job, and we give you a written 5-year no-drain backup guarantee after your job is done.